ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 The W3C provides guidance on [Developing Organizational Policies on Web Accessibility](https://www.w3.org/WAI/impl/pol), complete with a template.
 I have adapted that template to a more human readable format, in Markdown, which includes a list of commitments:

 ```
-[ORGANIZATION OR PROJECT NAME] is committed to ensuring the accessibility of this project for people with disabilities.
+[ORGANIZATION OR PROJECT NAME] is committed to ensuring the accessibility of this site for people with disabilities.
 We pledge to meet [W3C WAI's Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/WCAG/), Level AA conformance.
 Any issues should be reported to [EMAIL ADDRESS].

 We are committed to the ensuring accessibility through: